Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] From Azure Active Directory (Azure AD), modify the members of the Security Reader role group..
 - [ ] From Security Center, modify the alert rule.

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-You have an Azure subscription.
+### You have an Azure subscription.
 The subscription contains 50 virtual machines that run Windows Server 2012 R2 or Windows Server 2016.
 You need to deploy Microsoft Antimalware to the virtual machines.
 Solution: You add an extension to each virtual machine.
 Does this meet the goal?

 - [x] Yes
 - [ ] No.